ethersphere/bee-docs/docs/bee-developers/advanced.md

 The key elemement of these notions is that the decision about the next action is being done on the node level, which will select the next peers(s) and delegate them with handling the request.

+The simplest representation of this would be a recursive algoritm that with every iteration gets closer to the target address and stops when it runs out of peers.

 ### Requirements

 - We need a way to ensure that this request has not been received recently (enough) before.
 Are we dealing with a spamming attack?